Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Quantum supersymmetric gauge dynamics

 Low-energy effective physics refers to phenomena occurring at energies below any non-zero scale present in the theory.
 In this context, we distinguish between \emph{gapped vacua} , where there is a significant energy gap between the vacuum state and the lowest non-vacuum state, and \emph{gapless vacua} , which allow massless excitations with arbitrarily small energy.

-Renormalization in supersymmetric (SUSY) QFTs is generally more manageable than in non-super-symmetric theories, as indicated by various \emph{supersymmetric non-renormalization theorems} .
+Renormalization in supersymmetric (SUSY) QFTs is generally more manageable than in non-supersymmetric theories, as the former satisfy various \emph{supersymmetric non-renormalization theorems} .
 In these theories, the low-energy effective theory at any given supersymmetric vacuum remains supersymmetric.
 Therefore, at a gapless SUSY vacuum, if the low-energy effective physics can be described by a Lagrangian, it will consist of massless chiral and vector superfields.
-The scalar components, subject to gauge symmetries, parameterize the moduli space of supersymmetric vacua, denoted as $\mathcal M$.
+The scalar components of their gauge-invariant combinations parameterize the moduli space of supersymmetric vacua $\mathcal M$.

-\emph{Instantons} ---critical Euclidean gauge field configurations---are important non-perturbative quantum effects that significantly influence the semi-classical analysis of gauge theories.
-Next, we address \emph{anomalies} , which represent the breaking of classical symmetries due to quantum effects.
-Anomalies are crucial as global symmetries impose stringent constraints on low-energy physics.
+\emph{Instantons} , i.e. critical Euclidean gauge field configurations, are important non-perturbative quantum effects that significantly influence the semi-classical analysis of gauge theories. \emph{Anomalies} are also crucial in the study of quantum dynamics.
 Lastly, we discuss \emph{holomorphy} , a key property of $4d$ $\mathcal N=1$ theories signifying that some effective couplings depend holomorphically on the UV parameters.
 This will serve as our primary tool for investigating the effective low-energy physics of SUSY gauge theories.

-Quantum effects can profoundly alter the moduli space $\mathcal M$ of a Lagrangian QFT, leading leading to a shift in notation from $\mathcal M_\mathrm{cl}$ (the classical moduli space) to $\mathcal M$ (the genuine \emph{quantum moduli space} ).
+Quantum effects can drastically modify the structure of the moduli space $\mathcal M$ of a Lagrangian QFT.
+For this reason, one distinguishes between the classical moduli space $\mathcal M_\mathrm{cl}$ and the genuine \emph{quantum moduli space} $\mathcal M$.
 The metric, topology, or even the dimension of $\mathcal M$ may differ from those of $\mathcal M_\mathrm{cl}$.
 Singularities in the moduli space are particularly significant, as they indicate breakdowns in the low-energy effective description of the theory, usually associated with generically massive fields becoming massless.
 We will delve into the specifics of quantum $4d$ $\mathcal N=1$ SQCD and conclude with a discussion of \emph{Seiberg duality} .